pwlerke/CleaningDataProject/CodeBook.md

 The "run_analysis.R" script constructs a tidy summary dataset which contains the average of each mean and standard deviation, for each measurement, calculated for each activity and subject combination.
-It performs the following steps:
+It performs the following general steps, which are detailed in the script's embedded comments:
 - Merges the training and the test sets in the UCI HAR Dataset to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The script then writes the tidy data set out to a file called "tidyData.txt"  This resulting file is a table consisting of tab-delimited fields within each row.
 Each row contains the following fields:
 - "subject": The identifier of the subject to which this row applies
 - "activity": A text name for the activity being conducted when the measurements summarized by this row were observed
 - "measurement": A descriptive name of the measurement being summarized
 - "average_value": The average (mean) of the values for the referenced measurement, for the subject and activity combination identified in this row